 Korean Watermelon Punch (Subak Hwachae)

-Combine the liquids: Mix milk, sweet condensed milk, sugar (or honey) until well combined.
+1. Combine the liquids: Mix milk, sweet condensed milk (or sugar) until well combined.
 Add soda; It will fizz!

-Add watermelon: Add watermelon, and stir well.
-Drop a few ice cubes to keep the punch cold.
-But keep in mind that ice will dilute the punch as it melts.
-(Although some people don’t mind, and even prefer it that way.)
+2. Add watermelon: Add watermelon, and stir well.
+For an optional touch, you can add a few ice cubes to keep the punch cold.
+Just remember, as the ice melts, it will dilute the flavors—though some people don’t mind and even prefer it that way.

 Serving and Storage Tips